Mr-Mythical/MrMythicalDpsPredictor/README.md

 ## Spend your crests where they matter most

 Crests are limited, so spending them well matters.
 The **Crest Upgrades** tab reads your currencies, evaluates every upgrade you can afford, and builds a step-by-step plan ranked by **DPS gained per crest spent**.
-No more guessing whether the boots or the shoulders come first.

 ![Crest Upgrades tab showing a ranked step-by-step upgrade plan with DPS per crest](Screenshots/crest-upgrades.png)